+Discussion

+The log format and the meaning of all possible types of log entries must be fully documented in sufficient detail to allow independent manufacturers to implement utilities to parse the log file.
+This documentation must be publicly available and not just in the TDP.

 3.3-B – Specification of common data format usage

-Voting device and system Manufacturers must provide documentation to be publicly available at no cost describing how the manufacturer has implemented a NIST CDF specification for a particular device or function.
+Manufacturers must provide publicly available documentation describing how the manufacturer has implemented a CDF specification for a particular device or function.
 This includes such items as:

-descriptions of how elements and attributes are used
+descriptions of how elements and attributes are used;

-constraints on data elements
+constraints on data elements; and

-extensions as well as any constraints
+extensions as well as any constraints.